Third-party accessories for the Wii Remote: Chargers

 While Nintendo does not offer any rechargeable options for the Wii Remote, recharging systems have been developed by various third-party peripheral companies.
 Nintendo has not released a rechargeable battery kit in regions outside Japan, but the Wii Remote and WaveBird controllers both use special battery contacts that are compatible with previously released Game Boy Advance accessories (AGB-003 and AGB-004, battery and charger respectively).

 Several manufacturers offer direct-charging systems, many of which involve an integrated battery pack/compartment cover with electrical contacts that connect to a charging cradle.
 Other available features include silicone-covered battery packs for added grip, Nunchuk cradles, and compatibility with WaveBird and Game Boy Advance.

 After Nintendo introduced the protective Wii Remote Jacket as standard-issue for Wii Remotes, peripheral companies later released contactless direct-charging systems which utilize inductive charging, allowing a Wii Remote to be charged with a Wii Remote Jacket on.
-On August 25, 2008, Sanyo released its first Contactless Charger Set for Wii Remote in Japan, which features Sanyo's "eneloop" low self-discharge NiMH battery technology, and is marketed under the eneloop brand.
+On August 25, 2008, Sanyo released its first Contactless Charger Set for Wii Remote in Japan, which features Sanyo's low self-discharge NiMH battery technology, and is marketed under the eneloop brand.
 The Contactless Charger Set for Wii Remote is made under official license from Nintendo.
 On May 11, 2009, Performance Designed Products released the Energizer Induction Charge System in the United States, which is compatible with Wii MotionPlus.

 To better facilitate charging for both Wii Remotes and Wii Remotes with Wii MotionPlus, some newer inductive charging systems feature alternative designs which use magnets to align the controllers.
 Devices include the Energizer Flat Panel Induction Charger and the Nyko Charge Base IC, both released in late 2009.

 The Psyclone- and React-branded Wii 4-Dock Recharge Station was recalled in August 2009, due to fire risk.

 The Joytech "Wii Power Station" charging kit was also recalled in March 2010 due to fire concerns.

 Mad Catz also released a Sonic the Hedgehog collectable Wiimote charger in late 2010.